-Scholarship recipients are selected by a scholarship selection committee unless otherwise stipulated in the criteria of the scholarship.
+Scholarship recipients are selected by a scholarship selection committee unless otherwise stipulated in the scholarship criteria.

-The priority deadline date for full consideration to receive scholarships relating to the 2020-2021 academic year is June 30, 2020.
+The priority deadline date for full consideration to receive scholarships relating to the 2023-2024 academic year is June 30, 2023.
 Scholarship applications may be accepted after the priority deadline.

-The VGCC Endowment Fund awards four levels of scholarships made possible by the contributions of various individuals, businesses, industries, civic clubs, churches and organizations.
+The VGCC Foundation awards four levels of scholarships made possible by the contributions of various individuals, businesses, industries, civic clubs, churches and organizations.
+Details about each of these scholarships can be found in the scholarship program.